Bruno-Vdr/vssg/Doc/Playground.md

 Now you're ready to experiment vssg commands.
 Should you break something, just delete the Blog directory, or as last solution, remove the tests_files directory and start again from a new copy.

+Now, opening with your favorite browser the Blog/index.htm file you can browse the toy blog:

 ### The topic list: